 The core difference between the two platforms lies in what the algorithms choose to reward.
 X's algorithm continues to prioritize network size, repost velocity, and real-time relevance.
 It is built for the 'now,' making it the superior choice for breaking news and live events.
 However, for newer creators, this creates a 'rich get richer' dynamic where distribution without an established base is increasingly difficult.
 On X, a post's lifespan is often measured in minutes unless it achieves a critical mass of Twitter Likes and reposts almost immediately.

 Threads operates on a different logic.
 Its algorithm rewards conversation depth and reply behavior.
-Buffer’s analysis of over 52 million posts in 2026 found that accounts that consistently reply to comments outperform those that do not by up to 42% on Threads (buffer.com).
+Buffer's analysis of over 52 million posts in 2026 found that accounts that consistently reply to comments outperform those that do not by up to 42% on Threads.
 This is the strongest behavioral signal across any major social platform today.
-In our experiment tracking 500 new creator accounts, we observed that Threads reach compounds significantly faster when the creator responds to at least 50% of comments within the first two hours of posting.
+Practitioner note: in our review of creator performance data, accounts responding to at least 50% of comments within the first two hours of posting consistently see accelerated reach compounding on Threads.
 This 'depth-first' approach allows a post from a small account to remain relevant in the For You Page for days if it continues to spark meaningful discussion.

 "The shift toward depth over broadcast means a single thoughtful reply on Threads is now worth more for reach than ten low-effort reposts on X." — Tom Walsh